Rohit-git-design/Rohit-git-design/README.md

 - 👋 Hi, I’m @Rohit-git-design
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - hi my name is rohit
+- i am working on my first assigment

 <!---
 Rohit-git-design/Rohit-git-design is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.